optymyze-dev/devops-bootcamp/assignments/02_Assignement_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

-# Continuous Integration, Continuous Delivery and Continuous Deployment
+# Continuous Integration and Continuous Delivery with GitLab

 ## Table of Contents
 * [GitLab](#gitlab)